suneetnangia/DynamicCAFExecutionEngine/README.md

 # Dynamic CAF Execution Engine
 <Add Azure Deployment Button>
 Demonstrates how Terraform CAF landing zones can be deployed dynamically from an API.
-This allows development of new landing zones and amendment of existing ones to be performed by the non-developer audience e.g. infrastructure engineers.
+This is an extensible design to allow development of new landing zones and amendment of existing ones by the a non-developer audience e.g. infrastructure engineers.

 It covers the following design aspects-
 1. Hosting of CAF landing zones to run Terraform.